Securely connect to your profile with SSO:

 Important

-Make sure the certificate is correctly issued and installed
+Make sure that after these steps the certificate is correctly issued and installed.
+This will required by the landscape client configuration later

 certbot --non-interactive --apache --no-redirect --agree-tos --email $CERTBOT_EMAIL --domains $FQDN